 For sugarcane expansion, endogenous regional yield improvement is considered through intensification of production practices.
+Additionally, the model considers a minimum ethanol production of 50 billion litres by 2030, based on the current targets from the National Biofuels Policy (RenovaBio) programme (PLANALTO 2017).
 For the model calibration, regional average yields have been used (UNICA 2018).
-For future yields projections, it has been assumed that most of the regions will reach by 2050 a maximum value of either the 75th or 95th percentile according to their current baseline values.
+For future yields projections, it has been assumed that most of the regions will reach by 2050 a maximum value of 75th percentile.
 This acts as a constraint in the model.
-Fig. 4 shows the current sugarcane yields distribution in ton/ha for the five analysed regions.
+Figure 4 shows the current sugarcane yields distribution in ton ha-1 for the five analysed regions.